marbu/xmonad/README.md

 ## Inspiration

-Primary source of information for XMonad KDE integration:
+Primary source of information for Xmonad KDE integration:

  * [Using xmonad in KDE](http://www.haskell.org/haskellwiki/Xmonad/Using_xmonad_in_KDE)